siddiqua14/rental/README.md

 - **Property Details**:
   - **Route**: `/v1/property/details`
   - **Description**: Provides detailed information for a specific property.
+#### Note:
+The system can use a pre-populated database `BookingCom.sql` for property-related endpoints (`/v1/property/list` and `/v1/property/details`).
+This database contains exported data that can be accessed directly without calling external APIs for storing data into database

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: